DIY Mechanic Essentials: The Barebones to Get Started

 If you’re going to be doing any work on your car at home there is a good chance you’re going to need to lift it at some point.
 A good jack and at least two stands would be a good start and four total jack stands would be ideal.
 Just a reminder also when lifting your car please use jack stands.
 A jack is enough to lift your vehicle and hold it but it could also easily slip and to be completely safe jack stands are needed.

-Most people can’t think of why they would need a rubber mallet for anything, until they need a rubber mallet for that one thing.
-This is just one of those cheap and reliable tools that comes in handy way more often than you’d expect and it would be better just to have one handy at all times.
+Most people can’t think of why they would need a rubber mallet for anything until they need a rubber mallet for that one thing.
+This is just one of those cheap and reliable tools that come in a handy way more often than you’d expect and it would be better just to have one handy at all times.
 Just trust me on this one.

 Extra 10mm Bolts!!
 You’re going to lose them so it’s best you just get a sacred set of extras now.